Showing posts with label 2000s. Show all posts

 The pad site where Hancock Whitney bank (at 1912 Texas Avenue South) is today has its own history that's set apart from the large H-E-B store behind it.
 The water tower that stands guard over the H-E-B replaced a smaller water tower almost directly at the corner of the intersection, where the H-E-B gas station is today.

-A few years later, the pad site was demolished entirely (including the old parking lot) for MidSouth Bank, which was rebranded as Hancock Whitney in late 2019.
+It was maintained as a pad site when the lot was redeveloped as H-E-B, but closed in late 2005, citing declining popularity and access reasons (by that time, construction on widening Texas Avenue had begun).
+A few years later, the building and its parking lot was demolished entirely (including the old parking lot) for MidSouth Bank, which was rebranded as Hancock Whitney in late 2019.

 Wednesday, August 12, 2020